Who can sign up?

 Do students who need ADA accommodations need to do to sign up for housing?

 Students with medical accommodations currently on file with the counseling and student support services office do not need to renew them.
-Students who do not have any accommodation requests currently on file but need one should contact the Counseling and Disabilities Services Office.
-These students will still need to complete an online housing application.
+Students who do not have any accommodation requests currently on file and needs one should contact the Counseling and Disabilities Services Office.
+These students will still need to complete an online housing application and contact Counseling and Disabilities Services Office directly with their ADA request.
+The requests and housing application should be done by May 27th for Returning students and May 7th for New students.
 Counseling and Disabilities Services and Residence Life will review all ADA accommodations and assign those students to spaces that meet their needs.

 Please visit the Counseling and Disabilities Services website for more details.